kisaraF/Pediatric-ADR-DDI-Tool/README.md

 * Government & healthcare institutions: Improved monitoring & reporting.

 ## <a name= "erd"></a>Data Source
 The project uses FAERS (FDA Adverse Event Reporting System) data from 2021 onwards (post-COVID) to ensure more accurate and relevant results.
-Data is cleaned and preprocessed for association rule mining and predictive modeling.
+Data is cleaned and preprocessed for association rule mining and predictive modelling.

 <img width="574" alt="Data-Source" src="https://github.com/user-attachments/assets/4e7a23d9-c8c7-4ec4-9b22-529c3744072e">

 ## <a name= "tech"></a>Technologies Used (So far)